berichan/SysBot.NET-Mobile/README.md

 **Do I need to compile this myself?**

-Yes, unless you want to set up CI for me.
+Yes, at least until CI is set up for this (maybe never)